Bioavailability

 2023 Aug 11 Medicine Tiwari A, Modi SJ, Girme A, Hingorani L

-Network Pharmacology PCOSThe compounds apocarotenoids and carotenoids found in saffron extract could potentially interact with multiple targets, helping to manage the symptoms of polycystic ovary syndrome.
+Network Pharmacology Saffron PCOSThe compounds apocarotenoids and carotenoids found in saffron extract could potentially interact with multiple targets, helping to manage the symptoms of polycystic ovary syndrome.

 Exploring the Potential Benefits of Natural Calcium-Rich Mineral Waters for Health and Wellness: A Systematic Review